cauverig/CalculatorLibrary/README.md

 # Continuous Integration with Python and CircleCI

-I used CircleCI to learn continuous integration with Python.
+I used CircleCI to perform continuous integration with Python.

 Follow the step-by-step guide using CircleCI for Continuous Integration:
 ### 1. Understand the basic concepts